brucedkyle/architectures/docs/sustainableenterprise/sustainablefacility.md

 - **Include ESG criteria in decision making**.
 - **Prioritize environmental improvement projects**.
 - **Improve an capital project management capabilities**.
+- **Use AI models to “squeeze” more insights from the existing sensors**.

 ### Responses